-Surgically induced necrotizing scleritis (SINS) is an immune-mediated condition that rarely occurs after ocular surgeries with a latency period of days to years.
-We present a case of a 49-year-old man who developed bilateral SINS two weeks after uneventful bilateral pterygium excision with conjunctival autografts.
-He was managed with a course of oral prednisolone, topical antibiotic ointment, topical non-steroidal anti-inflammatory drugs and lubricants, and close follow-up and rheumatological consultation.
+Surgically induced necrotizing scleritis (SINS) is an immune-mediated condition that rarely occurs after ocular surgeries with a latency period from days to years.
+We present a case of a 49-year-old man who developed bilateral SINS two weeks following uneventful bilateral pterygium excision with conjunctival autografts.
+We had managed him with a course of oral Prednisolone, topical antibiotic ointment, topical NSAIDs and lubricants besides close follow-up and rheumatological consultation.